iotaledger/goshimmer/documentation/docs/apis/ledgerstate.md

 ## `/ledgerstate/addresses/:address`

 Get address details for a given base58 encoded address ID, such as output types and balances.
-For the client library API call balances will not be directly available as values because they are stored as a raw message.
+For the client library API call balances will not be directly available as values because they are stored as a raw block.
 Balance can be read after retrieving `ledgerstate.Output` instance, as presented in the examples.

 ### Parameters
 | **Parameter**            | `address`      |